Making Sure Your Cleaning Doesn't Effect the Environment

 - Use a squeezy bottle instead of a bucket when mopping – You’d be surprised at how little water is needed to mop a floor when using a cleaning solution in a squeezy bottle as opposed to a bucket of water and floor cleaning mixture.
 Simply squirt the floor with some of the cleaner (one section at a time) and mop over it.

 - Use a bucket when cleaning the bathroom – For this cleaning task, the use of a bucket makes more sense because you can control the amount of water being used rather than running water that keeps on flowing until you shut it off.

 - Avoid using more of a cleaning agent than needed – For example, when you add extra detergent to a load of laundry, it requires another rinse to remove traces of the cleaning agent.

 Don't Wash Chemicals Down the Drain

-When cleaning your Sydney home, make sure not to put harsh chemicals into drains that have access to our waterways.
+When cleaning at home, especially when cleaning outside neglected fixtures like your wheelie bins make sure not to put harsh chemicals into drains that have access to our waterways.
 Instead, store bottles of harsh chemicals utilised in your home and save them for your recycling depot.
 If you don’t have a recycling drop off in your area, check the internet for the nearest one and do the needful.
 This will ensure that chemicals are kept out of Sydney waterways and away from native flora and fauna which, in turn, works towards bettering our environment.

 Adriana Aziz is the operations manager at MaidForYou.
 With over 6 years of experience managing cleaning operations, she knows all the best hacks when it comes to cleaning residential and commercial buildings.
 With expert experience in managing house cleaning operations, interior design and logistics.
 She spends her free time with her family and as a freelance food critic.